KyleMayes/install-llvm-action/README.md

 A GitHub Action for downloading and installing LLVM and Clang binaries.

+Supports LLVM and Clang 7.1.0 and later.
 The binaries will be added to the relevant environment variables for the platform after installation (e.g., `PATH`, `LD_LIBRARY_PATH`, and/or `DYLD_LIBRARY_PATH`).
-Caching is supported using the `actions/cache@v3` action as shown in an example below.
-The directory the binaries are installed to will be put in the `LLVM_PATH` environment variable.

 Released under the Apache License 2.0.